 The 44 clinical Faculty of the University of Chicago Medical Center within the Department of Radiology work in concert with the administrative and technical staff to provide excellence in patient care, teaching and research.
 The sub specialized training and practice of these radiologists focuses a wealth of expertise in diagnostic imaging and intervention.
 The Sections represent the administrative structure of the professional staff, with the Section Heads responsible for all aspects of patient care, quality assurance, teaching and academics within their subspecialties.
-The Section Chiefs work in conjunction with Dr. Aytekin Oto, Chairman, Dr. Steve Montner, Executive Vice Chair of Operations, and Dr. Paul Chang, Vice Chair of Informatics.
+The Section Chiefs work in conjunction with Dr. Aytekin Oto, Chairman, Dr. Steve Montner, Executive Vice Chair of Operations, Dr. Thuong Van Ha, Associate Vice Chair for Operations and Dr. Paul Chang, Vice Chair of Informatics.

 The Radiologists within the Department represent a significant resource for the Medical Center physicians and their patients, and are intimately involved in diagnosis and treatment.
 Consultations occur continuously among UCMC faculty, and multiple interdisciplinary conferences further focus the clinical capabilities of the Department members.
 This ongoing contact also promotes the Departmental research program, which involves multiple funded projects, often in conjunction with the Basic Science faculty and our clinical counterparts.
 This has led to a series of medical advances, including most recently the expansion of breast imaging, with an emphasis on the role of MR, new applications of digital imaging, including the development of computer assisted detection software, novel interventional therapeutic procedures and virtual colonography.